Simulation Theory

 2. Christianity(e.g., ).

-• Concept: 1 Corinthians 13:12: “We see through a glass, darkly,” implying an incomplete understanding of divine truth.
+• 1 Corinthians 13:12: “We see through a glass, darkly,” implying an incomplete understanding of divine truth.

 • 2 Corinthians 4:18: “So we fix our eyes not on what is seen, but on what is unseen, since what is seen is temporary, but what is unseen is eternal.”